Raised to life. 3:13-17

 v17.
 In the end, there is value ("it is better"), certainly in the sight of God, when a person suffers unjustly, than suffering justly.
 A person who suffers justly gets what they deserve, but a person who suffers unjustly is able to honor Christ in the situation.

-Serving Christ in difficult times
+Serving Christ in difficult times|

 Jesus calls on us to release his indwelling Spirit within our lives so that, motivated by his compelling character of love, we might begin to realize the kingdom of God within our moment in eternity.
 Our life will therefore be marked by good and helpful deeds.
 So, the chances are that we will not have to face societal slander or persecution.
 But of course, we do live in an imperfect world.
 In serving Jesus we will end up laying aside much of the bounty of this wonderful creation.
 Some of our time, energy, money, talent, will be redirected from our own personal use to the kingdom.
 That's suffering enough, but then we also have to face the irrational hatred of a guilty and condemned humanity.
-Yet, if suffering comes our way because we walk hand in hand with Christ, we know that there will come a day when the blessings that are ours in Christ will far outweigh the present troubles.
+If suffering comes our way because we walk hand in hand with Christ, we know that there will come a day when the blessings that are ours in Christ will far outweigh the present troubles.
 So, we need not be afraid of personal criticism and abuse, physical harm or material loss.
 These are the things that worry those who are of the world.
 Those bound to this age fear the loss of worldly status and security, but our security is in Jesus.
 Therefore, we need not be filled with fear, rather let us look to Jesus our Lord and King and rest on him for our security.

 In the midst of troubled times Jesus asks us to communicate the gospel of the kingdom.
 One of the primary ways we do this is by explaining our expectations concerning the dawning kingdom, both for now and the future.
 That is, we explain the core of the gospel which concerns the "now", and "not yet" blessings of the kingdom.
 We should do this in a way that does not infringe the personal space of another individual; we are not told to impose ourselves and our message on others.
 In fact, we are told to explain the gospel when asked to do so.
-So, we speak of our faith gently and with respect toward those who hear.
+So, we speak of our faith gently and with respect toward those willing to hear.
 We do it rightly, even though our actions may be interpreted otherwise.
 We may well be slandered for acting in this way, but ultimately, those who slander our behavior will be put to shame before the Judge of the Universe.

 So then, we may suffer for doing good, but then such suffering leads to glory.
 To suffer with that expectation far outshines suffering brought on because of evil behavior.